 - If you have a decent wide angle lens, then that should get you going.

 - Consider buying a tripod.
 No, really.
 Consider buying a tripod.
-Good, stable photos will save you processing time and improve your results.
+Photos taken on one will save you processing time and definitely improve your results.

 - ... and maybe think about a remote shutter release (you can always use your camera's timer if not).

-- As a beginner, I suggest you invest in Photomatix Pro to process your images.
+- A word to the wise, I suggest you invest in Photomatix Pro to process your images.
 It's very easy to learn and ticks all the right boxes for both the novice and the pro.

 - If your camera has the facility, then consider taking and processing your photos in RAW format.